dgoppenheimer/mk-test/docs/user-guide/using-plotly.md

 #### Styling Plots

 To make it easier to assign colors to plots, I included a cell that contains code to produce swatches of named colors that will work in Colab.
 This code comes from the [List of named colors](https://matplotlib.org/stable/gallery/color/named_colors.html) page from the [Matplotlib documentation website](https://matplotlib.org/stable/index.html).
-I put this code into a form so I can keep it out of the way.
+On Colab, I put this code into a form so I can keep it out of the way.

 === "Color Figure"